 Finding the Best Places to Retire Since 2006!

-Known for its Gorgeous White Sand and Tantalizing Blue-Green Waters, Jupiter Boasts Swaying Palm Trees, Glistening Pastel-Colored Buildings and an Abundance of Golf Courses
+Known for its Gorgeous White Sands and Tantalizing Blue-Green Waters, Jupiter Boasts Swaying Palm Trees, Glistening Pastel-Colored Buildings and an Abundance of Golf Courses

-Overview: Known for its beautiful beaches and blue-green waters, Jupiter is located on Florida's southeastern coast.
+Known for its gorgeous beaches and blue-green waters, Jupiter is on Florida's southeastern coast.
 Downtown Miami is about 90 miles away, and Jupiter is considered one of its northern exurbs.

 While Miami is dynamic and chaotic, Jupiter has an understated vibe.
 Palm trees sway, and pastel colored buildings glisten in the sun.
 The city is a golfing hub, home to at least 15 courses and a number of golf professionals (Tiger Woods lives on Jupiter Island, a barrier island and wealthy enclave just across the Intracoastal Waterway from Jupiter).

-Beautiful gated communities and waterfront homes are common, but modest condominiums and ranch ramblers are here, too.
-The Inlet Village, where Jupiter began, has not only restaurants and shops but also older, traditional Florida homes.
+Beautiful gated communities and waterfront homes are common, but there are also modest condominiums and ranch ramblers.
+The Inlet Village, where Jupiter began, has not only restaurants and shops but older, traditional Florida homes, too.
 Jupiter Bay is a condominium community with a walkway to the beach.